 This collection of archival materials includes books, maps, manuscripts, photographs, and other items that chronicle the history of the city of Sandusky and Erie County.
 Used extensively by scholars and researchers from all over the country, the Archives have been an important part of the Library's collection from its inception in 1902.

 Because much of the collection is irreplaceable, the archival materials are not for circulation, and books in thecollection are, in general, not available through interlibrary loan.
 Photocopies of archival holdings are available at a charge for research purposes only.
 Requests for publication of archival holdings must be in writing, and copyright approval must be obtained from the copyright holder.
 Mail inquiries are welcome; however, staff is not able to accommodate written requests for extensive research.

-Also, these workstations will provide public access to the City of Sandusky – Oakland Cemetery Interment Record Index.
+One computer provides public access to the City of Sandusky – Oakland Cemetery Interment Record Index.
 Reference librarians are available to assist you in using these resources.
 For local history researchers, the Library’s online catalog of archival images will be available for browsing.
-(This catalog is in an early stage of development, and presently represents only a portion of the collections of the Archives.)
 The digital version of Patty Dahm Pascoe’s book, Elected to Serve Erie County, is also available to researchers at these workstations.
 For further information, contact Ron Davidson, Archives/Reference Librarian, at 419-625-3834 or you may speak with the Reference librarian on duty.